Clinical AI that never leaves the device.

 Accelerated local workflows on Apple Silicon

-Install openmed[mlx] to run local inference, PII extraction, and benchmark workflows with Apple-native MLX acceleration on Mac.
+Install openmed[mlx] to run local inference, PII extraction, and Nemotron Privacy Filter workflows with Apple-native MLX acceleration on Mac.

-Read the MLX backend guide →Swift-native PII and clinical NLP for Apple apps
+Read the MLX backend guide →Swift-native PII and clinical LLMs for Apple apps

 Bring detection, smart entity merging, and local model execution into macOS, iOS, and iPadOS apps without sending PHI off device.

-See the shared artifact story →Clinical text de-identification, built for HIPAA & GDPR.
+Read the Transformers.js export guide →Clinical text de-identification, built for HIPAA & GDPR.

 Context-aware PHI detection